 Article 10 - Payment

-3. Payment of the educational service takes place prior to the commencement of the education or training course.
-The entrepreneur is entitled to demand full payment of the course fee within not less than 10 working days prior to the commencement of the educational service, as referred to in article 3 subsection 3(a)
+3. The payment for the educational service will take place prior to the time when the course starts.
+The entrepreneur may require that you have paid the full amount no later than 10 working days prior to the day of the commencement of the educational service, as referred to in article 3 subclause 3 under a.

-Article 12 – Non-compliance with the agreement
+Article 12 - Suspension

-Article 13 – Accountability of the entrepreneur
+Article 13 - Liability on the part of the entrepreneur

 Article 14 - Confidentiality

 The information provided by you to the entrepreneur, his personnel and/or persons who work for him, will be treated with confidentiality.
 The entrepreneur complies with the applicable privacy legislation.